machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ## How to create a custom functional tool

-To create a custom functional tool, implement `FunctionTools`, register the implementation through Java `ServiceLoader`, and add one or more tools in `applyTools(...)`.
+To create a custom functional tool, implement `FunctionTools`, annotate your tool methods with `@Function` and `@Param`, register the implementation through Java `ServiceLoader`, and apply it during provider setup.

 ### Step 1: Create a tool installer